DenizBitmez/Repsy_Project/README.md

 - Integration with PostgreSQL and MinIO
 - Best practices in Java backend development

-It is ideal for junior/mid-level backend developers to practice working with file uploads, storage abstractions, and microservice-friendly design patterns.
+It is ideal for junior/mid-level backend developers to practice working with file uploads, storage abstractions, and monolithic-friendly design patterns.

 ---